 His teaching and research focuses on fundamental theological questions of the relationship between faith and reason, nature and grace, revelation and faith, theology and philosophy, dogma and history, on questions of theological anthropology (grace and freedom), and the theology and epistemology of faith.
 He has an abiding interest in the thought of Thomas Aquinas and has, in more recent years, developed also an intense interest in the thought of John Henry Newman.

-Huetter is the author of numerous books, most recently Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas (2012) and Bound for Beatitude: A Thomistic Study in Eschatology and Ethics (forthcoming 2019); Aquinas on Transubstantiation: The Real Presence of Christ in the Eucharist (forthcoming 2019); and Newman and Us: A Guide for Our Times (forthcoming 2020).
+Huetter is the author of numerous books, most recently Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas (2012), Bound for Beatitude: A Thomistic Study in Eschatology and Ethics (2019), Aquinas on Transubstantiation: The Real Presence of Christ in the Eucharist (2019), and Newman and Us: A Guide for Our Times (forthcoming 2020).
 He has contributed numerous chapters to handbooks and edited collections, and has published many scholarly articles in theological journals the United States, Germany, Sweden, Italy, Spain, and Chile.
 He has served as editor of Pro Ecclesia: A Journal of Catholic and Evangelical Theology and as co-editor of Nova et Vetera: The English Edition of the International Theological Journal.
 He is presently working on a theological commentary on Psalm 119, and on a theological treatise on The Theology of Faith.

 He is married to Nancy Heitzenrater Huetter; they have four children and five grandchildren.